Sustainable Transportation and TDM

 · Social progress for everyone.

 Concern about sustainability can be considered a reaction to increased specialization in the way institutions are organized, and the tendency of decision-makers to focus on easily measured goals and impacts, while ignoring those that are indirect or more difficult to measure (Measuring Transportation).
-Conventional planning often reflects a “reductionist” approach, in which a particular organization or individual is responsible for dealing with a particular problem.
+Conventional planning often reflects a “reductionist” approach, in which a particular organization or individual is responsible for solving narrowly-defined problems.
 This may be appropriate in some situations, but it often results in solutions to one problem that exacerbate other problems, or failure to implement solutions that provide modest but multiple benefits.
 Sustainable decision-making can therefore be described as Comprehensive Planning that considers a variety of goals and impacts regardless of how difficult they are to measure.
 Sustainable planning and economics often refer to the triple bottom line, meaning consideration of economic, social and environmental impacts.

 Conventional planning typically uses a 5-20 year time-frame, less than one generation.
 Sustainability incorporates concerns about long-term risks, such as depletion of resources, harmful pollution and climatic change that may harm people decades or even centuries in the future.
 This reflects concerns over “intergenerational equity” (i.e., being fair to future generations).
 But if future equity and environmental quality are concerns, it makes little sense to ignore equity and environmental impacts that occur during this generation to people in other regions or cultures.
 Thus, sustainability ultimately reflects the goals of Equity, ecological integrity and human welfare, regardless of time or location.